-While DC’s child poverty rate decreased, it continues to be highest for Black residents.
+While DC’s child poverty rate decreased in the years immediately prior to the COVID-19 pandemic, it continues to be highest for Black residents.

 Roughly 9 out of 10 of the children living in poverty are Black.
 Regardless of the ward a family resides in, in every ward a higher percentage of Black households live in poverty than the White households living in the same ward.